cyberwizardinstitute/workshops/javascript.markdown

 `log` that is a function.

 ---
 # functions

+You can think of functions as little factories.

 ---
 # builtins

 ---
 # while loop

 ---
 # for loop

 ---
 # the REPL

 ---
 # homework

-Your homework is to get through the
-`javascripting` lesson on nodeschool:
+Your entirely optional homework is to get through the `javascripting` lesson on nodeschool:

 http://nodeschool.io/#javascripting
 ---
 # links

 http://jsforcats.com/

----